hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrison/readme.md

 Broadly speaking, this is designed to be a one-shot layout.
-The base layer has a one-shot shift key on the left thumb and one-shot layer change to layer one on the right thumb so most of the time will be spent in the base layer and, aside from the homerow modifiers, there will be no chording or comboing.
+The base layer has a one-shot shift key on the left thumb and one-shot layer change to layer one on the right thumb so most of the time will be spent in the base layer and, aside from the homerow modifiers, there is no chording or comboing.

+In practice, a single tap of the layer key gets to the symbol layer and a double tap of the layer key gets to the navigation and numeral layer.
+Most of the time you will be tapping the layer key once, hitting a symbol then carrying on.
+It was a conscious decision to favour tapping, for example, layer, equals, layer, right angled bracket, space, layer, dollar then typing a variable name over mixing in a variety of tapping and holding modifiers.

-Layers two and three are sticky and require a thumb keypress to return to the base layer so that numerals, navigation, brightness controls and so on can be entered consistently.
+Layers two and three remain are not one-shot so that numerals, navigation, brightness controls and so on can be entered and modified consistently.
+A press of the return to base layer thumb key is required to get back to the base layer.

 ## Base layer